enjeyw/Data-App-Boilerplate/README.md

 ```
 eb init
 ````
-(Choose a location and accept defaults)
+(Choose a location, don't set up source control or SHH, and accept defaults for everything else)

 ```
 eb create